HapPiNeHsSs/LibraryBooking_SImple/README.md

     LOG_PATH=log

-LOG_PATH can be omitted and will just default to log Uses JWT for authentication, so some extra steps when you test.
+LOG_PATH can be omitted and will just default to log

+Passport handles Authentication with JWT for the strategy, so some extra steps when you test.
 The login api will provide the JWT token, as is common.

-run '**npm install**' to install the packages

-run '**node app.js**' to run the service
+Mongoose handles the database connection.

+Pretty thread safe and can be used concurrently by multiple users.

 For testing purposes, I have prepared a postman collection under the postmanCollection directory.
 I used this to test functionalites.

 A unit test would have been nice, but I started 5 hours late due to a shitty deployment for a client (s.n.tel ..save me).

+run '**npm install**' to install the packages

+run '**node app.js**' to run the service

 **

 ## APIs